MicrosoftDocs/SupportArticles-docs/support/sql/admin/error-33111-restore-issues-sql-connector.md

 _Original KB number:_ &nbsp;  4470999

+This article discusses an error that  occurs when you try to restore a Transparent Data Encryption (TDE) backup that's made on servers that use older versions of SQL Server Connector for the Microsoft Azure Key Vault.

 ## Symptoms

 You experience problems when you try to restore a database backup from SQL Server that uses SQL Server Connector for Key Vault 1.0.4.0 or an earlier version to SQL Server Connector for Key Vault 1.0.5.0.

 Assume that you deploy the following instances of Microsoft SQL Server: